For expat entrepreneurs living in Croatia, setting up a Croatian company may seem like a natural step. Having a company in Croatia allows you to:

 2. Know what the PDV system means before you sign up

 PDV is Croatia’s VAT (value added tax) system.
-It is a 25% tax added to the sale of all items (10% on select tourism products).
+It is a 25% tax added to the sale of all items.
 If you are registered with the PDV system, you are entitled to a refund on all PDV that your company pays out.
 It also means you are required to charge PDV on all of your outgoing invoices, which balances out what you’ve paid in PDV.
 Sounds nice, doesn’t it, but don’t be fooled.
 Once in PDV system: